To whom it may concern,

 My name is Ashley Kirk and my mother killed me.

 Six months later, we’re here.
 In this dump hole in the middle of nowhere, and I swear to God, this place has changed her.
-She was already a dick towards me, but now she is evil.
+She was already a dick towards me, but now she’s evil.
 That is not my mother.
 I mean, she always blamed me for Jordan.
 Never said it, but I heard it in her tone, saw it in her eyes, everyday for six months.
-But this…….
-THIS!
-If this is really my mom.
+But if this is really my mom.
 I guess this is her revenge.